spekulatius/PHPScraper/websites/examples/scrape-meta-tags.md

 # Scrape Meta Tags

 Accessing the meta information follows a similar pattern as the previously shown [header tags](/examples/scrape-header-tags.html).
-Below is a set of examples:
+Below are examples to explain:

 ## Meta Author, Description and Image